-The man had obviously heard Jesus’ message on the kingdom and was intrigued.
+The man had obviously heard Jesus’ message on the Kingdom of God and was intrigued.
 Clearly competent and capable, a man of means and influence, he wanted in.
 In fact, he wanted it all.

 Importantly, he was not asking, “How do I get to heaven?”

 Okay, with the man’s question clearly in mind, let’s turn to Jesus’ response.

 Jesus’ initial answer was weird … and clearly hinted at the fact that He sought to draw the man out.
 He first asks the man if he’s kept the Law, rattling off commandments five, six, seven, eight and nine of the Ten Commandments.
 (Obviously, Jesus’ usual response was, Repent and believe the Gospel—not What’s your score keeping the Law?)

 The man revealed himself, smugly announcing that he scored full marks in all the areas mentioned since, well, his first pimple.

 You still lack one thing.
 Sell all that you have and distribute to the poor, and you will have treasure in heaven; and come, follow Me.”

 Jesus exposed and confronted the idol in the man’s heart: his self-reliant pride harnessed in the school of fine privilege and considerable affluence.

 Based on other passages (for example, His encounter with Zacchaeus on the next leg of His route, Luke 19), we know that Jesus was not advocating that the man should bankrupt himself financially.
 Nor did He imply that following Him required emptying our bank account in a one-time rampage of good works.